 Functional Safety, ISO 26262 and MIPS

-MIPS is enabling the creation of assistive and fully autonomous systems by making its licensable technologies ready for key functional safety standards.
+MIPS is enabling the creation of assistive and fully autonomous systems by making its licensable technologies compliant with functional safety standards.

 The move to autonomous vehicles will inevitably be a disruptive force in society that will have an impact on myriad industries, including taxis, haulage, insurance and even car ownership itself.
 Autonomous driving will save lives and with the transition to electric propulsion, it will benefit the environment too.

 In 2000, the IEC 61508 standard was introduced to address the need for functional safety for all electrical, electronic, and programmable safety-related systems.
 However, in response to electronics becoming ever more fundamental and integral to the operation of vehicles, it became necessary to introduce an automotive-specific branch.
-Introduced in 2011, it is called ISO 26262 and specifies that all components in a car to conform to the functional safety standard, which it defines as, “the absence of unreasonable risk due to hazards caused by malfunctioning behavior of electrical/electronic systems”.
+As an adaptation of IEC 61508, ISO 26262 was first published in 2011 to apply to the specific requirements of passenger cars and light utility vehicles.
+It specifies that all components in a car to conform to the functional safety standard, which it defines as, “the absence of unreasonable risk due to hazards caused by malfunctioning behavior of electrical/electronic systems”.

 What is functional safety?

 A dependable system can be broken down into three parts, of which functional safety is one.
 It consists of three categories.
 First, is reliability, in that the system should work as it was designed to in response to a command and not fail.
 Secondly, it should be available when required, so can respond when required.
 Thirdly, it should be safe, so that the system will respond to a failure in such a way as to not cause any injuries.
 While it’s impossible to guarantee absolute safety, it’s designed to bring the risk down as much as possible.